Manifold Gaussian Variational Bayes on the Precision Matrix: Experiments

 We consider the following structures for the variational posterior: (i) full covariance matrix (\textit{Full}), (ii) diagonal covariance matrix (\textit{Diagonal}), (iii) block-diagonal structure with two blocks of sizes $8\times 8$ and $1\times 1$ (\textit{Block 1}) and, (iv) block diagonal structure with blocks of sizes $1\times 1$, $3 \times 3$, $2\times 2$, $2 \times 2$ and $1\times 1$ (\textit{Block 2}).
-Case (iii), models the covariance between the actual regressors but ignores their covariance with the regression standard error.
-Case (iv) groups in the $3\times 3$ block the indices traded in non-European stock exchanges, and in the remaining $2 \times 2$ blocks the indices referring to European exchanges and the two MSCI indexes.
-Furthermore, covariances between the intercept and regression's standard error with all the other variables are set to zero.
-The purpose of this application is that of providing an example for Algorithm \ref{alg:mean_field} and the discussion in Appendix \ref{subsec:mean_field}, rather than providing an effective forecasting model supported by a solid econometric rationale.
-Yet, structures (iii) and (iv) correspond to a quite intuitive grouping of the variables involved in our regression problem, motivating the choice of the dataset.
+Case (iii), models the covariance between the regression coefficients ($\beta$s) but neglects their covariance with the variance of the error $\sigma^2_\varepsilon$.
+Case (iv) groups the indices traded in non-European stock exchanges in a $3\times 3$ block, and in the remaining $2 \times 2$ blocks, the indices referring to European exchanges and the two MSCI indexes.
+As for the earlier case, the covariances between the regression parameters and $\sigma^2_\varepsilon$ are ignored.
+Note that the purpose of this application is to provide an example for Algorithm \ref{alg:mean_field} and for the discussion in Appendix \ref{subsec:mean_field}.
+To this end, structures (iii) and (iv) correspond to an intuitive and economically motivated grouping of the variables.
+Providing an effective predictive model supported by a solid econometric rationale is here out of scope.

-Tables \ref{tab:istanbul_mu} and \ref{tab:istanbul_cov} summarize the estimation results.
+Table \ref{tab:istanbul_mu} and \ref{tab:istanbul_cov} summarize the estimation results.
 Table \ref{tab:istanbul_mu} shows that the impact of the different structures of the covariance matrix is somewhat marginal in terms of the performance measures, with respect to each other and with respect to the ML estimates.
-As for the logistic regression example, we observe in the most constrained cases (ii) and (iii) certain the estimates of certain posterior means slightly deviate from the other cases indicating that the algorithm perhaps terminates at a different local maximum.
-Regarding variational covariances reported in Table \ref{tab:istanbul_cov}, there is remarkable accordance between the covariance structures (i), (iii) and ML, while for the diagonal structure (ii) and block-diagonal structure (iv) the covariances are misaligned with the ML and full-diagonal ones, further suggesting that the algorithms convergence at different maxima of the lower bound.
+As for the logistic regression example, in the most constrained cases (ii) and (iii), we observe that the estimates of certain posterior means slightly deviate from the others, indicating that the algorithm perhaps reaches a different maximum.
+Regarding the variational covariances reported in Table \ref{tab:istanbul_cov}, there is remarkable accordance between the covariance structures (i), (iii), and ML, while for the diagonal structure (ii) and block-diagonal structure (iv) the covariances are misaligned with the ML and full-diagonal case, further suggesting the convergence of the algorithms at different maxima of the LB.